jundalisay/superblist/content/en/material/principles/intro/chapter-04b.md

 --- | --- | ---
-Aethereal | Strength of idea or feeling | Sound Spatial | Strength of a vortex (black hole) | Gravity Radiant | Energy in a photon or electron | Heat and Light Transformative | Energy in a W Z boson | Stability Material | Energy in an atomic nucleus | Identity
+Aethereal | Strength of idea or feeling | Sound Spatial | Strength of a vortex (black hole) | Gravity Radiant | Energy in a photon or electron | Heat, Light, Electricity Transformative | Energy in a W Z boson | Change Material | Energy in an atomic nucleus | Identity